 - Substances that are not be liquefied by applied pressure.
 These substances have to be supercooled to become liquid form.

-- Examples: Liquid oxygen, hydrogen, and carbon dioxide
+- Examples: Liquid oxygen, hydrogen, nitrogen, and carbon dioxide

 High-pressure Tube Tank – Carry gasses that can not be liquefied with the application of pressure.